AFTRS provides a range of services and activities as part of its student support program to help students achieve their goals while at the School.

 - Studying at a distance.
 Talbot, Christine.

-AFTRS students are able to access free and confidential counselling through Student Centre.
+AFTRS students are able to access free and confidential counselling through the Student Centre.
 Students can self-refer.
 Counselling can help students with issues such as managing mental health, stress, anxiety, conflict, and more.

 Counselling sessions are available on-site, as well as virtually (video and phone).
+Access the online counselling booking system here.

 Special consideration recognises hardship or exceptional circumstances that may affect or has affected progress through your course of study.
 Exceptional circumstances could include: